-2 –Natural - also for the late-medium stage in almost all the forests in its climax stage in humid and sub-humid climates and, more pronounced in the altitudes outside the tropics, on the reverse side.
-When the occupation of the strata occurs in a natural way without the intervention of human beings, the forest reaches a point when the middle and lower strata disappear, the Brazilian grapetree ceases to produce, cocoa disappears, orange trees become redundant, jack fruit disappears, even in the natural place for these fruit trees, i.e., in inspiration, in the system of accumulation, the forest becomes empty in the lower strata (more medium and low), we still have the Brazil nut tree producing (emerging), the forest still maintains large animals, but we no longer produce abundant fruit.
+2 –Natural - also for the late-medium stage in almost all the forests in their climax stage in humid and sub-humid climates, more pronounced in the altitudes outside the tropics, on the reverse side.
+When the occupation of the strata occurs in a natural way without the intervention of human beings, the forest reaches a point when the middle and lower strata disappear, the Brazilian grapetree ceases to produce, cocoa disappears, orange trees become redundant, jack fruit disappears, even in the natural place for these fruit trees, i.e., in inspiration, in the system of accumulation, the forest becomes empty in the lower strata (more medium and low), we still have the Brazil nut tree producing (emergent), the forest still maintains large animals, but we no longer produce abundant fruit.
 We will only have an abundant production when we have a disturbance (opening of clearings, for example), the disorder is productive, it is a pre-condition, and at the same time increases the photosynthesis, the disorder is not an injury, the passage of hurricanes in Central America, is a blessing, because it increases cocoa production the following year.
-The disturbances here are quite different from the anthropogenic technomorphic disturbances that cause all the biomes on the planet, a true unnatural devastation, because it does not consider the Principles of the system itself.
+The disturbances here are quite different from the anthropogenic technomorphic disturbances that disturb all the biomes on the planet, a true unnatural devastation, because it does not consider the principles of the system itself.

-3 – In places and situations that, due to their pre-ecophysiological conditions, would be subject to periodic disorders, but where this does not happen because of a lack of presence of the causative vector (wind, storms, large animals etc), or in the case of inadequately designed and managed agro ecosystems (lack of pruning).
+3 – In places and situations that, due to their pre-ecophysiological conditions, would be subject to periodic disorders, but where this does not happen because of a lack of presence of the causative vector (wind, storms, large animals, etc.), or in the case of inadequately designed and managed agro ecosystems (lack of pruning).
 So these systems become eternal accumulation systems, without life.

-At the other extreme we have systems, by their very nature, extremes systems of abundance that have, at their peak, the following distribution:
+At the other extreme we have systems, by their very nature, extreme systems of abundance that have, at their peak, the following distribution:

 Stratum Average

-15 - 25% of the area shaded by emerging plants 20%
+15 - 25% of the area shaded by emergent plants 20%

-30 emerging - 40% of the area shaded by high plants 35%
+30 - 40% of the area shaded by high plants 35%

 50 - 60% of the area shaded by medium plants 55%

-80 - 90% of the area shaded by Netherlands 85%
+80 - 90% of the area shaded by low plants 85%

 10 - 20% of the area shaded by creepers and new regeneration 15%